Trump Won’t Debate Unless There’s a Risk of Infecting Biden

 Most people recovering from a serious illness would be relieved to learn they can work remotely instead of going on a business trip.
 But not Donald Trump.
-Less than an hour after the Commission on Presidential Debates announced that his October 15 event with Joe Biden would be virtual, Trump staged a tantrum.
+On Thursday morning, less than an hour after the Commission on Presidential Debates announced that his October 15 event with Joe Biden would be virtual, Trump staged a tantrum.
 He won’t do it.

 “I don’t think I’m contagious,” he added.
 (He is, and might still be contagious by the 15th.)
 Trump’s reluctance to join a virtual debate appears to stem from the speculation that a moderator would be able to mute him at will.
 He told Fox’s Maria Bartiromo that “they cut you off whenever they want.”
 The CPD had previously announced that their live debates would go forward with an option to cut off a participant’s mic.
 Trump himself is responsible for that adjustment; during his first debate with Biden, he repeatedly spoke over moderator Chris Wallace as well as the former vice-president.

 According to CNN, the CPD didn’t consult with either campaign before it announced the new debate format.
 Biden’s team agreed to the change; Trump, predictably, had a problem.
 He tends to prefer environments where he is the only noisemaker present.
-So instead of debating, the president will do what he does best: host a combination rally and potential superspreader event.
+The Trump camp initially suggested that instead of debating, the president will do what he does best: host a combination rally and potential superspreader event.

+Then on Thursday afternoon, the Trump campaign backtracked, saying the president actually is willing to debate – but only if the second and third debates are pushed back a week (to October 22 and 29) and held in person, as The Hill reports.

+“As President Trump said, a virtual debate is a non-starter and would clearly be a gift to Biden because he would be relying on his teleprompter from his basement bunker,” said Trump campaign manager Bill Stepien.
+“Voters should have the opportunity to directly question Biden’s 47-year failed record of leadership.”

 Bill Stepien, of course, has COVID-19 too.
 He tested positive as part of a White House cluster that now includes over 30 known cases.
 Normally this might provoke a sense of humility in a person; Stepien works for a president who’s been downplaying the virus for half a year now.
 But humility isn’t a quality that anyone in the Trump administration seems to possess.
 Neither is compassion.
 The CPD reportedly made the decision to shift to a virtual debate out of a desire to protect its own staff.
 Trump’s carelessness didn’t just expose him, or his minions, to the virus.
 He sickened front-line workers, too, and could do so again if he’s given a chance to travel.